 Freeze fitting is the easiest way to install Thordon bearings which have been designed with an interference fit.
-Thordon contracts significantly when cooled, because of its high coefficient of thermal contraction/expansion, thus facilitating easy fitting without expensive jacking or other equipment.
+Thordon contracts significantly when cooled, because of its high coefficient of thermal contraction/expansion, facilitating easy fitting without expensive jacking or other equipment.
 Liquid nitrogen is the optimum cooling agent but dry ice can also be used for most installations if liquid nitrogen is not available.
-When freeze fitting Composite Bearings, dry ice should be used and not liquid nitrogen.
+When freeze fitting Thordon RiverTough/ Composite Bearings, dry ice should be used and not liquid nitrogen.

 Liquid nitrogen should only be used in a tight container to prevent leakage.
 The bearing should be completely immersed in, or evenly coated with, liquid nitrogen.
 When vapour stops boiling off the liquid nitrogen the bearing has reached a temperature of -196°C (-320°F) and can be easily installed (approximately 5 to 30 minutes depending on the surface area of the bearing).
+For large or thickwall bearings, it may be necessary to check the bearing dimensions to see if the bearing has shrunk sufficiently to allow easy installation.
 If dry ice is used as the cooling medium it should be supplied in pellets or broken into small pieces, if supplied in block form.
-The dry ice must be packed tightly around the 0.D. of the bearing with some clearance around the I.D. of the bearing, making contact with both the inside and outside surfaces.
+The dry ice must be packed tightly around the O.D. of the bearing with some clearance around the I.D. of the bearing, making contact with both the inside and outside surfaces.
 After 3 hours packed in dry ice the bearing dimensions can be checked to see if the bearing has shrunk sufficiently to allow easy installation.
 If not, the bearing should be re-packed for another hour.

 CAUTION: Use of liquid nitrogen or significant quantities of dry ice in closed or poorly ventilated areas should be avoided.
-The boiled off gases tend to displace the existing oxygen and can be fatal.
+The boiled off gases tend to displace existing oxygen and can be fatal.